Gortahork: History

 Evidence of ancient habitation in the townland includes a number of ring forts and souterrains in the area.

 The village has a history of local enterprise, shops, forges, hotels, post office halls, and other meeting places for the communities in the surrounding areas.

-It is claimed that a Charlie McGee, from Inishbofin, four miles offshore from Gort a' Choirce, was the first person to have been killed in the 1916 Easter Rising.
-McGee, who was a member of the Royal Irish Constabulary (RIC), was shot on duty while in Castlebellingham, County Louth.
-He was brought home to be buried in Gortahork, where an RIC tombstone now lies over his grave.
+Charlie McGee from Inishbofin, an offshore island near Gort a' Choirce, is sometimes described as the first person to have been killed in the 1916 Easter Rising.
+He is buried in Gortahork.

 In 2006, Coláiste Uladh (the Ulster College) celebrated its centenary.
 Among those who attended the college were Pádraig Pearse, Joseph Mary Plunkett and Roger Casement – three participants in the 1916 Rising.

 Amenities

 There is a hotel on the main street called Óstan Loch Altan (Lake Altan Hotel), named after the lake at the foot of the northern slopes of Errigal.